TobiasSunderdiek/my-udacity-deep-reinforcement-learning-solutions/p3_collab-compet/Report.md

 The last layer maps from size `300` to the output dimension of `1`,

-In both, the actor and the critic, the weights and bias of the last layer are initialized by a uniform distribution within `(-3*10e-3, 3*10e-3)`. #todo
+In both, the actor and the critic, the weights and bias of the last layer are initialized by a uniform distribution within `(-3e-3, 3e-3)`.
+Udacity Honor Code: I set this values to `(-3e-3, 3e-3)` as I had a look into a solution for this project in [9].

-I have choosen `leaky relu` as activation function in the hidden layers in both, the actor and the critic. #todo
+Udacity Honor Code: I first have choosen `leaky relu` as activation function in the hidden layers in both, the actor and the critic.
+After having a look into a solution for this project in [9], I changed it to `relu`.

 This model architecture is used for the local and the target network.